Red Sails in Greenland Photo Workshop

 - Visa (if applicable)

-- Gratuities for photo guides, local guides, and boat crew.
+- Gratuities for photo guides and boat crew

 A 50% deposit is required to secure your spot.
-The remaining balance will be charged 90 days prior to the workshop.
+The remaining balance will be charged 90 days prior to the workshop to the credit card we have on file.
+Please note that we cannot give the 10% loyalty discount on this workshop.

 - Mild to moderate hiking is required to reach some locations.